Wkan19/MADT8101-Customer-Analytics/Customer Segmentation and Product Recommendation/README.md

 ## Prepare Data to CSV 🔦
-I prepared the member dataset using Dataiku, here is the work flow.
+I prepared the member dataset using Dataiku, here is the workflow.
   ![seg_flow](./seg_flow.png)

 And this is some of the prepared dataset.

  ![seg_iku](./seg_iku.png)

 ## Process ⚙️
+After I prepared the Customer Single View dataset, I used it for the rest of the processes in Python.

 * **Data Loading and Exploration:**  In addition to importing the relevant libraries and dataset, here is the information about it.

    ![seg_csv_info](./seg_csv_info.png)

 * **Convert Data Type**